Add to cart

 Got a minute?
 Then we have a mystery for you!

 These award-winning books make math and science fun.
 Each mystery features real world scenarios and takes just one minute to read.
-Challenging kids to use critical thinking skills, the books are as popular with educators as they are with kids!
+Challenging kids to use critical thinking skills, the books are as popular with educators as they are with students!

 Written by a father-daughter team, this set of entertaining and educational books is great for kids, grown-ups, educators and anyone who loves good mysteries, good math and science, or all three!